cakephp/docs/en/controllers.rst

     .. note::

-        The beforeFilter() method will be called for missing actions, and scaffolded actions.
+        The beforeFilter() method will be called for missing actions.

 .. php:method:: beforeRender()